 In December 2017, respected US psychologist, Dr Robyn Stein DeLuca, visited the UK to promote her new book, ‘The Hormone Myth: How Junk Science, Gender Politics And Lies About PMS Keep Women Down‘ .
 The main purpose of the book is to ‘confront the pervasive myth that women are at the mercy of their reproductive hormones, and illustrate how the perpetuation of this stereotype harms women‘.
 Throughout the book, DeLuca uses high quality clinical research to show that ‘the majority of women do not experience major mental or physical symptoms linked to their hormones‘.

 Now then.
 Some readers might think that I would disagree with this position.
-After all, I’ve spent the past six years (and most of my hard-earned savings) doing research and setting up this website to raise awareness of the fact that changing levels of sex hormones CAN trigger, worsen, or cause various psychological and physical symptoms… However, I completely agree with Dr DeLuca’s evidence-based conclusions- the vast majority of menstruating people do not experience severe hormone-related symptoms.
+After all, I’ve spent the past six years (and most of my hard-earned savings) doing research and setting up this website to raise awareness of the fact that the menstrual cycle CAN trigger or worsen various psychological and physical symptoms… However, I completely agree with Dr DeLuca’s evidence-based conclusions- the vast majority of menstruating people do not experience severe cycle-related symptoms.
 But that does not mean that ‘nobody’ does.
 That’s why she says ‘majority’ and not ‘all’.
 And yet, look at how DeLuca’s work was portrayed by right-wing (politically conservative) press ;

 Notice how Dr DeLuca is pointedly described as a ‘woman academic’ who apparently (although, this is not true) ‘insists that PMT is all in your mind‘ (Note- PMT was renamed PMS in the 1950’s- get with it, Daily Fail!).
 They are artificially creating controversy, where in reality, there is none.
 She is actually making a valid point, that PMS only effects a minority of menstruating people, and yet is used to undermine the abilities/ social position of ‘all women’.
 Anyone who has been on the receiving end of a patronising, ‘is it your time of the month, dear‘ comment will appreciate the truth in her argument…